 Mixing with a Summing Stack

 The main track of a Summing Stack is an aux channel carrying the combined signal.
 Drop plug-ins here to process the whole group at once — glue compression on a drum bus, a shared reverb send on backing vocals, or a single EQ across layered synths.
 Individual sub-tracks keep their own faders for balance within the group.
-This is the same idea as a sub-mix or bus in any DAW; our guide to sends and returns in a DAW explains the routing concepts, and EQ and compression fundamentals covers what to put on the bus.
+This is the same idea as a sub-mix or bus in mixing in any DAW; our guide to sends and returns in a DAW explains the routing concepts, and EQ and compression fundamentals covers what to put on the bus.

 Practical uses for Track Stacks